Elguerrero11/StellarFramework/README.md

 **Important notice: This repository has been abandoned**

-I am continuing the project by recoding it from scratch to Kotlin in a new repository.\n You can find the new framework repository at the following link:
+I am continuing the project by recoding it from scratch to Kotlin in a new repository.

+You can find the new framework repository at the following link:
 [Stellar-Core](https://link.to.new.repository)